Internet Star Thomas Sanders Swings His ‘Vine’ Over To Disney Channel For First-Ever Sitcom Stint [Video]

 The 27-year-old Florida native, like many from the now somewhat-defunct video site, jumped ship to other online venues, including YouTube and Instagram, full-time after it was revealed that Vine would no longer accept new content from users this year (all new Vine recordings are now transported to Twitter through the renamed “Vine Camera”).

-Luckily for Thomas, that move has been mostly smooth thanks to his followers; known as “Fanders,” being well-informed of his every move on the world wide web, as well as to Sanders himself, who continues to disallow his online presence to box him into a one-note compartment of entertainment.
+Luckily for Thomas, that move has been mostly smooth thanks to his followers, known as “Fanders,” being well-informed about his every move on the world wide web, as well as to Sanders himself, who continues to disallow his online presence to box him into a one-note compartment of entertainment.

 I'm one big nerd, in case you hadn't heard. ????